GhostTroops/scan4all/README.md

 # 1.options
 ```
--host                           Host or Url to find ports for
+-host                           Host or Url or Cidr to find ports for
 -top-ports                      Top Ports to scan (full|http|top100|top-1000)
 -iL                             File containing list of hosts to enumerate ports
 -p                              Ports to scan (80, 80,443, 100-200, (-p - for full port scan)
 -ping                           Use ping probes for verification of host
 -ports-file                     File containing ports to enumerate for on hosts
 -o                              File to write output to (optional)
--json                           Write output in JSON lines Format
+-json                           Write output host and port in JSON lines Format
 -silent                         Show found ports only in output
--retries                        DefaultRetriesSynScan, "Number of retries for the port scan probe
+-retries                        Number of retries for the port scan probe
--rate                           DefaultRateSynScan, "Rate of port scan probe requests
+-rate                           Rate of port scan probe requests
 -v                              Show Verbose output
 -no-color                       Don't Use colors in output
--timeout                        DefaultPortTimeoutSynScan, "Millisecond to wait before timing out
+-timeout                        Millisecond to wait before timing out
 -exclude-ports                  Ports to exclude from enumeration
 -verify                         Validate the ports again with TCP verification
--version                        Show version of naabu
+-version                        Show version of vscan
 -exclude-hosts                  Specifies a comma-separated list of targets to be excluded from the scan (ip, cidr)
 -exclude-file                   Specifies a newline-delimited file with targets to be excluded from the scan (ip, cidr)
 -debug                          Enable debugging information